perevalovds/ofxPytorch/README.md

 * Addon must be compiled in **64 bit, Release mode** only (no Debug mode currently allowed) The reason: "on Windows, debug and release builds are not ABI-compatible" - https://pytorch.org/tutorials/advanced/cpp_frontend.htmlfor, so for Debug mode you need to use debug version of LibTorch.
+See 'Notes on debugging in Release mode' below.

 * Addon uses LibTorch 1.3.1 (downloaded from https://pytorch.org/get-started/locally/).

 ## Requirements